 ValueError: There is a Value Error in the program

-With the try, except statements, we can also add a finally statement.
-The code inside the finally block will execute in every case, no matter whether the try, or except statement get executed.
+With the try and except statements, we can also add a finally statement.
+The code inside the finally block will execute in every case, no matter whether the try or except statements execute or not. finally Syntax:

 try: # try block except: # except block finally: # finally block

 try: print(3/0) except: print("there is an error in the try block") finally: print("it will always execute")